M66B/FairEmail/docs/FAQ-ta-rIN.md

 * Change system folders: Setup, step 1, Manage, tap account, at the bottom
 * Export/import settings: Setup, navigation/hamburger menu

-## 已知问题
+## Known problems

 * ~~A [bug in Android 5.1 and 6](https://issuetracker.google.com/issues/37054851) causes apps to sometimes show a wrong time format.
 Toggling the Android setting *Use 24-hour format* might temporarily solve the issue.
-A workaround was added.~~ Toggling the Android setting *Use 24-hour format* might temporarily solve the issue.
 A workaround was added.~~
 * ~~A [bug in Google Drive](https://issuetracker.google.com/issues/126362828) causes files exported to Google Drive to be empty.
-Google has fixed this.~~ Google has fixed this.~~
+Google has fixed this.~~
 * ~~A [bug in AndroidX](https://issuetracker.google.com/issues/78495471) causes FairEmail to occasionally crash on long pressing or swiping.
-Google has fixed this.~~ Google has fixed this.~~
+Google has fixed this.~~
 * ~~A [bug in AndroidX ROOM](https://issuetracker.google.com/issues/138441698) causes sometimes a crash with "*...
 Exception while computing database live data ...
 Couldn't read row ...*".
-A workaround was added.~~ Exception while computing database live data ...
-Couldn't read row ...</em>".
 A workaround was added.~~
 * A [bug in Android](https://issuetracker.google.com/issues/119872129) causes FairEmail to crash with "*...
 Bad notification posted ...*" on some devices once after updating FairEmail and tapping on a notification.
-Bad notification posted ...</em>" on some devices once after updating FairEmail and tapping on a notification.
 * A [bug in Android](https://issuetracker.google.com/issues/62427912) sometimes causes a crash with "*...
 ActivityRecord not found for ...*" after updating FairEmail.
-A [bug in Android](https://issuetracker.google.com/issues/62427912) sometimes causes a crash with "*...
-ActivityRecord not found for ...*" after updating FairEmail.
 Reinstalling ([source](https://stackoverflow.com/questions/46309428/android-activitythread-reportsizeconfigurations-causes-app-to-freeze-with-black)) might fix the problem.
 * A [bug in Android](https://issuetracker.google.com/issues/37018931) sometimes causes a crash with *...
-A [bug in Android](https://issuetracker.google.com/issues/37018931) sometimes causes a crash with *...
-InputChannel is not initialized ...* on some devices.</li>
+InputChannel is not initialized ...* on some devices.
 * ~~A [bug in LineageOS](https://review.lineageos.org/c/LineageOS/android_frameworks_base/+/265273) sometimes causes a crash with *... java.lang.ArrayIndexOutOfBoundsException: length=...; index=... ...*.~~
 * A bug in Nova Launcher on Android 5.x causes FairEmail to crash with a *java.lang.StackOverflowError* when Nova Launcher has access to the accessibility service.
 * ~~The folder selector sometimes shows no folders for yet unknown reasons.
-This seems to be fixed.~~ This seems to be fixed.~~
+This seems to be fixed.~~
 * ~~A [bug in AndroidX](https://issuetracker.google.com/issues/64729576) makes it hard to grap the fast scroller.
-A workaround was added.~~ A workaround was added.~~
+A workaround was added.~~
-* ~~Encryption with YubiKey results into an infinite loop. ~~Encryption with YubiKey results into an infinite loop.
+* ~~Encryption with YubiKey results into an infinite loop.
 This seems to be caused by a [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2507).~~
 * Scrolling to an internally linked location in original messages does not work.
-Scrolling to an internally linked location in original messages does not work.
 This can't be fixed because the original message view is contained in a scrolling view.
 * A preview of a message text doesn't (always) appear on Samsung watches because [setLocalOnly](https://developer.android.com/reference/androidx/core/app/NotificationCompat.Builder.html#setLocalOnly(boolean)) seem to be ignored.
-Message preview texts are known to be displayed correctly on Pebble 2, Fitbit Charge 3, and Mi band 3 wearables.
-See also [this FAQ](#user-content-faq126).
 Message preview texts are known to be displayed correctly on Pebble 2, Fitbit Charge 3, Mi band 3, and Xiaomi Amazfit BIP wearables.
 See also [this FAQ](#user-content-faq126).
 * A [bug in Android 6.0](https://issuetracker.google.com/issues/37068143) causes a crash with *...
 Invalid offset: ...
 Valid range is ...* when text is selected and tapping outside of the selected text.
 This bug has been fixed in Android 6.0.1.
-Invalid offset: ...
-Valid range is ...</em> when text is selected and tapping outside of the selected text.
-This bug has been fixed in Android 6.0.1.
 * Internal (anchor) links will not work because original messages are shown in an embedded WebView in a scrolling view (the conversation list).
 This is an Android limitation which cannot be fixed or worked around.
-This is an Android limitation which cannot be fixed or worked around.</ul>

-## 计划添加的功能
+## Planned features

 * ~~Synchronize on demand (manual)~~
 * ~~Semi-automatic encryption~~